suvambehera/capstone_bigcorp-employees/documentation.md

 4. Impala and SparkSQL EDA
     a.
 Invalidate Metadata to reload the fresh metadata for Impala query.
     b.
 Do EDA on te business problem asked.

+    ```Q1.
+A list of employee number, last name, first name, sex, and salary for each employee.

+      SELECT s.emp_no, e.last_name, e.first_name, e.sex, s.salary
+      FROM employeesorg e INNER JOIN salaries s
+          ON e.emp_no = s.emp_no; ```

     c.
 Open Jupyter notebook and create Spark Session instance.
     d.
 Use SparkSQL to perform EDA of the same business problems.
     e.
 Perform proper visualisation.